elyor04/video-recorder-py/installation/LINUX.md

 sudo apt update && sudo apt -y upgrade && sudo apt -y install python3-pip
 ```

-### To Get a Better Performance install Intel GPU driver and libraries
+### To get a better performance install Intel GPU driver and libraries
 * NOTE: it works well with Linux Ubuntu 22.04.3 LTS 64-bit
 * WARNING: if you don't have Intel GPU, please skip this part
 ```